rurubound/arduino-shock-collar/README.txt

-Note that while I used Smouldery's code and underlying work to determine packet formats, encoding et c, and I thank them for doing that ground work, this code is a complete re-write (with a much smaller code/data footprint).
+Note that while I used Smouldery's code and underlying work to determine packet formats, encoding et c, and I thank them for doing that ground work, this code is a complete re-write, designed to be used as a callable library, and with a much smaller code/data footprint.

 -- Hardware --